How do we design wetlands to treat stormwater?

 4. Outlet Structure

 Typical stormwater wetlands are designed with two outlets.
 The first outlet is an overflow spillway (usually 1-foot weir) placed at the top of the treatment wetland elevation.
 This will allow all the water above the 1-foot elevation in the wetland to drain fast so that the wetland plants have a greater chance of survival.
-The second outlet is located below the weir and is designed with several holes to slowly drain 8-10 inches of standing water above the shallow water zone and below the overflow spillway.
+The second outlet is located below the weir and is generally designed with several holes to slowly drain 8-10 inches of standing water above the shallow water zone and below the overflow spillway.
 This outlet is designed to hold water for longer periods to allow for a longer treatment time.

 5. Vegetation Selection